Five from Finland

 Understanding the importance to utilise existing plant-based side streams efficiently as high-value protein ingredients for food, the researchers give centre stage to sunflower press cake, a by-product of sunflower oil production.

-“[The] Taste2Meat project contributes to [a] zero-waste and sustainable food system by upcycling sunflower press cake as protein ingredient and designing both hybrid (meat and plant protein) and solely plant protein-based tasty meat alternatives to European consumers,” outlined Nesli Sözer, research professor at VTT.
+“[The] Taste2Meat project contributes to [a] zero-waste and sustainable food system by upcycling sunflower press cake as protein ingredient and designing both hybrid (meat and plant protein) and solely plant protein-based tasty meat alternatives to European consumers,” outlined Nesli Sözer, research professor at VTT who has worked with plant-based foods for over 20 years.

 The BioDesign project has brought together scientists from molecular and synthetic biology, as well as machine learning and computer science.